attila-lendvai/gpg-keygen/README.md

 A readme and a script to generate [PGP](http://en.wikipedia.org/wiki/Pretty_Good_Privacy) keys using [GnuPG](http://www.gnupg.org/), using the current best practices.

-To provide a concise and up-to-date description of best practices regarding the usage of GnuPG.
+Its goal is to provide a concise and up-to-date description of best practices regarding the usage of GnuPG.
 A basic understanding of [public key cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography), and GnuPG in particular is assumed.

 If something is not clear or you're new to PGP, then make sure to start with the [Glossary](#-glossary) below.